Torre de Calatrava

 Your app for discovering the city from the heights with the Montjuïc Cable Car: journey, stops and most iconic places.
 A comfortable way to carry your tickets too!

-Built from 1989 to 1992, this communications tower, which is 136 metres tall, is made of steel and flexible concrete.
+Built between 1989 and 1992, this 136-meter-high communications tower is made of steel and flexible concrete.

-- Did you know?
-Torre de Calatrava is also known as the Torre Telefónica, given that it was this communications company that met the tower’s construction expenses.
+- Torre Calatrava is also known as Torre Telefónica, as it was the telecommunications company that covered the construction costs.